ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 These are part of the so-called "ionic superpowers".
 Using Ionic to develop hybrid apps gives you the advantage of accessing the native API’s of devices, including the geolocation, social sharing, inAppBrowser, device camera, touchID, push notification, and so on.
 When developing an Ionic app, you can have several device API’s integrated using ngCordova or other Cordova plugins.
 That’s the difference between mobile web and hybrid apps.

-To install these plugins you just need to run:
+To install these plugins, you just need to run:
 - `cordova plugin add https://github.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin.git`
 - `cordova plugin add org.apache.cordova.inappbrowser`

-The final point of this step is this **_commit_** ([`73cec82`](https://github.com/startapplabs/jsconfuy/commit/73cec828737e7f72d8f8d478a80de4aa9c206ed1)), run `git checkout 73cec82` and you will see the implementation of the instructions above.
+The final point of this step is this **_commit_** ([`73cec82`](https://github.com/startapplabs/jsconfuy/commit/73cec828737e7f72d8f8d478a80de4aa9c206ed1)).
+Run `git checkout 73cec82` and you will see the implementation of the instructions above.

 Serve the app with `ionic serve` and look at the **_Ionic dev server_** running on `http://localhost:8100`.
-There you will see our JSConfUY app with the Ionic loader and slide box integrated but as you are accessing the app through the browser you wont see neither the social sharing plugin nor the inAppBroswer plugin.
+There, you will see our JSConfUY app with the Ionic loader and slide box integrated but as you are accessing the app through the browser, you won't see either the social sharing plugin or the inAppBroswer plugin.
 You will need to install and test the app in your phone to see those in action.

 <img src="https://dl.dropboxusercontent.com/u/30675090/jsconfuy/share.png" style="width:45%; margin-right:8%; border:1px solid #ccc;">
 <img src="https://dl.dropboxusercontent.com/u/30675090/jsconfuy/inAppBrowser.png" style="width:45%; border:1px solid #ccc;">